-Rami is the owner of Patent Social, which opened earlier this year at the corner of Erb and Regina in UpTown Waterloo.
-He formerly owned Waterloo’s first LGBTQ-friendly night club, The Order.
-Rami is the Chair of the UpTown Vision committee and is currently running for Ward 7 councilor.
+Rami is the owner of Revive Game Bar at 90 King St. N., which is the former home of historic Harmony Lunch in Uptown Waterloo.
+He formerly owned Waterloo’s first LGBTQ-friendly night club, The Order, as well as Patent Social.
+Rami is the Chair of the Uptown Vision committee.

 Sun Life Financial

 Janet is the Global Data and Strategy and Enablement leader at Sun Life Financial.
 Sun Life Financial is the largest single employer in the Uptown Waterloo BIA catchment.
 Janet has an entrepreneurial spirit having owned and managed three small businesses over the years, most recently PIVOT Project Solutions.
 She has been awarded the Mompreneur of the year award, has been nominated by the Kitchener-Waterloo Chamber of Commerce for Young Entrepreneur of the Year and her businesses have received many accolades in the community.
 Janet has an MBA and a Masters of Arts in Sport and Recreation Administration from the University of New Brunswick as well as an Honours Degree in Kinesiology from Lakehead University.
 Janet holds a number of professional certifications in project delivery.

 Kristin is the BIA Board’s City Representative from Economic Development.
 Kristin has a passion for vibrant community building and healthy economies and has spent her professional career in planning and economic development, working with municipalities to build resiliency.